 Qualifying for SSI Benefits

 Some children are eligible for dependent benefits under the SSDI program.
 A dependent child must be the biological or adopted child or stepchild of a parent receiving SSDI payments.
-A child can receive up to 50 percent of the parent’s monthly benefits if approved.
+A child can receive up to 50 percent of the parent’s monthly benefits, if approved.
 If a parent has more than one dependent child, the program divides a total family maximum benefit among the children.
-However, if a parent had low earnings or didn’t work long enough to pay Social Security taxes before becoming disabled, there might not be enough credits on his work record to pay dependent benefits, points out the Social Security Disability and SSI Resource Center website.
+However, if a parent had low earnings or didn’t work long enough to pay Social Security taxes before becoming disabled, there might not be enough credits on his work record to pay dependent benefits, according to the Social Security Disability and SSI Resource Center's website.

 Benefits can continue beyond age 18 for a child receiving SSDI dependent benefits in some cases.
 As long as a child is attending secondary school, she can receive assistance until two months after she turns 19 or graduates, whichever occurs first.
 A child can receive SSI benefits after age 18 if she becomes disabled before age 22, according to the SSA disability definition.
 Benefits usually stop if a disabled adult child gets married or becomes the head of a household.
 Social Security often makes an exception if the individual marries someone who has been disabled since childhood.

 - Social Security Administration: Supplemental Security Income Home Page

 - Social Security Administration: Understanding Supplemental Security Income SSI for Children -- 2013 Edition

 - Social Security Disability and SSI Resource Center: If You Get Social Security Disability or SSI Benefits, Will Your Dependents Get a Check?

 - DisabilitySecrets.com: Qualifying for SSI as a Child -- How Family Income Deeming Works